internet-de-france/cto-bro.com/connect/contact-en.md

 layout: contact
 ---

+# CTO Bro is now closed

+We switched to other professional adventures at [Internet 2000 sustainable web studio](https://internet2000.net/) and [Shipfix AI-powered decision-making ecosystem](https://veson.com/products/shipfix/)

+---

-# Contact CTO Bro today
+## Contact CTO Bro today

 Do you have a question related to our coaching?
 You are a potential partner?
 A customer?